horakmar/siadm/README.md

 # SPORTident Admin

 This is simple CLI software for administering of SPORTident (SI) stations.
-Written in Perl.
-Plan to rewrite it in Python.
+Written in Python, old obsolete version in Perl.

 ## Features
 ### SI stations reading and writing: